 - A sense of belonging to a Christ-centred family of faith

 - A particular understanding of outreach to the wider community

 - A desire to grow spiritually

 The integrity and centrality of this worship life supports and anchors other expressions of mission and ministry in the parish.

 St Luke’s is mostly an age/experience group in the second half of life that, no longer involved in establishing a place in society, can reflect on life.
 It is eucharistically grounded, acknowledges and values the importance of sacred space, welcomes a modern, relaxed and reverent approach to liturgy and ministry, good scholarship, collaborative leadership and inclusiveness.

-St Luke’s Spirituality Centre is for:
+St Luke’s in the City is for:

 - Searchers after spiritual truth, seekers who are open to a living spirituality

 - Those engaged in various parts of the church who are looking for spiritual nurture and development

 - Those on the edge of the church who are looking for a spirituality sufficiently open to the Spirit breathing through their own experience